New to South Hadley?

 To assist in your process of settling into South Hadley, here is some basic information to get you started.

 The town is divided into five precincts – A, B, C, D, and E. This information is used most during elections.
 Residents vote in one place, South Hadley High School, by precinct.
-Determine your precinct (PDF).
+Click here to determine your precinct.
 For all things voting and election-related, visit our town clerk’s page.

 Separate water and fire districts